Nagasaki45/blog.leverstone.me/content/Thoughts/migrating-to-python3.rst

 We must leave python 2.6
 ========================

-Our server is based on `twisted`_, which already droped support for python 2.6.
+Our server is based on `twisted`_, which already dropped support for python 2.6.
 Our other main dependency is `SQLAlchemy`_.
 I don't think that they are going to drop support for python 2.6 anytime soon but this day will surely come.
 In general, staying with python 2.6 will soon mean that for each dependency upgrade